Display messages on screen, turn command-echoing on or off.

 In most batch files you will want ECHO OFF, turning it ON can be useful when debugging a problematic batch script.

-In a batch file, the @ symbol is the same as ECHO OFF applied to the current line only.
+In a batch file, the @ symbol at the start of a line is the same as ECHO OFF applied to the current line only.

 Normally a command is executed and takes effect from the next line onwards, @ is a rare example of a command that takes effect immediately.